Some posts contain compensated links. Please read this disclaimer for more info.

 Lake Ohrid, Albania, And North Macedonia

-Together with its surrounding landscapes, Lake Ohrid is a UNESCO World Heritage Site in the Balkans that spans two countries—Albania and North Macedonia.
+With its surrounding landscapes, Lake Ohrid is a UNESCO World Heritage Site in the Balkans that spans Albania and North Macedonia.
 Both sides are well-worth exploring.

 The region is remarkable for both its cultural and natural attractions.
 The Albanian side of this superb UNESCO site encompasses the Lin Peninsula, while Albania’s main lakeshore town is Pogradec.